RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

    :keywords: PCIe, PCIe atomics, atomics, AMD, ROCm

 *****************************************************************************
-How ROCm uses PCIe atomics
+How ROCm Uses PCIe Atomics
 *****************************************************************************
 AMD ROCm is an extension of the Heterogeneous System Architecture (HSA).
 To meet the requirement of an HSA-compliant system, ROCm must support queuing model, memory model, signaling, and synchronization protocols.
 To learn more about the requirement of HSA-compliant system, see
 `HSA Platform System Architecture Specification <http://hsafoundation.com/wp-content/uploads/2021/02/HSA-SysArch-1.2.pdf>`_.